-Many Sonoma County retirees are uniquely qualified to step right in to extra-help positions with little or no training, bringing valuable knowledge and experience.
+Many Sonoma County retirees are uniquely qualified to step right in to Extra Help positions with little or no training, bringing valuable knowledge and experience.
 Departments frequently ask if retirees are interested in working vacation and leave coverage relief, part-time hours, and specific projects.
-Retiree extra-help employment must begin no later than five (5) years after the retirement date and Sonoma County retirees may be re-employed as extra help in the same class, a previously held class, or a lower level class in the same series.
+Retiree Extra Help employment must begin no later than five (5) years after the retirement date and Sonoma County retirees may be re-employed as Extra Help in the same class, a previously held class, or a lower level class in the same series.

 The compliance form must be completed, reviewed, and approved prior to the individual’s start date.
-These forms may be needed for future State and Federal audit purposes and may be requested by Human Resources when approving/advising on current or prospective retiree extra-help employees.
-Directions on how to complete and retain this step-by-step form are detailed on the form.
+These forms may be needed for future State and Federal audit purposes and may be requested by Human Resources when approving/advising on current or prospective retiree Extra Help employees.

-Retiree Extra-help Compliance Form
+Retiree Extra Help Compliance Form

 Back to top